Emergence of zero-field non-synthetic single and interchanged antiferromagnetic skyrmions in thin films: References

 \item We thank Markus Hoffmann for fruitful discussions.
 This work was supported by the Federal Ministry of Education and Research of Germany in the framework of the Palestinian-German Science Bridge (BMBF grant number 01DH16027) and the Deutsche For\-schungs\-gemeinschaft (DFG) through SPP 2137 ``Skyrmionics'' (Projects LO 1659/8-1, BL 444/16-2).
 The authors gratefully acknowledge the computing time granted through JARA on the supercomputer JURECA at Forschungszentrum Jülich.

 \item[Author contributions] S.L. initiated, designed and supervised the project.
 A.A. performed the simulations with support and supervision from I.L.F., S.Br. and M.S.
-All authors discussed the results.
+A.A., I.L.F., S.Br., M.S., M.A., S.Bl. and S.L. discussed the results.
 A.A. and S.L. wrote the manuscript to which all co-authors contributed.

 \item[Competing Interests] The authors declare no competing interests.

 \item[Correspondence] Correspondence and requests for materials should be addressed to A.A. (email: a.aldarawsheh@fz-juelich.de) or to S.L. (email: s.lounis@fz-juelich.de).